Journalistic Ethics Policy

 ● STAFF MEMBERS AS SOURCES: Editorial and Business staff members across the organization should avoid being quoted as sources in the DP, Street or UTB.
 It is to be expected that DP, Inc. staffers have roles within other organizations, but when their outside group is being covered by a DP, Inc. publication, they should generally ask someone in a comparable role to be quoted in lieu of them.

 ● ANONYMOUS AUTHORS: No opinion pieces published in the DP may be published anonymously or under a pseudonym.
-Even if writing on behalf of a group, all pieces must name a specific individual in the byline.
-(Their author’s description can say, “[Name] is writing on behalf of [organization]” if it is otherwise unclear).
+Pieces that are written on behalf of a group may be published under an author’s description consisting of the organization, or role within the organization.

 ○ Street can publish pieces with anonymous bylines, but only if they are 1) part of Shoutouts, or 2) contain sensitive subject matter.
 (The editor of the piece must know the identity of the writer.)
 Any published pieces with an anonymous byline cannot contain direct reference to another person for the same reason we do not let anonymous sources directly critique people by name on-the-record: the person does not have the ability to defend themselves and it is unfair to be operating on different levels of attribution.